Easy As Cookies

 Make Chocolate Chip Cookie Dough

-Cream softened butter with the granulated and brown sugars.
+One: Cream softened butter with the granulated and brown sugars, around 1-3 minutes.

-Add the egg and vanilla, and mix until combined.
+Two: Add egg and vanilla, and mix until combined, around another minute.

-Stir in the flour, baking soda, and salt on low until just combined.
+Three: Add flour, baking soda, and salt, and mix on low until just combined, scraping up the bottom.

-Scrape the cookie dough into a parchment-lined or greased 9x13-inch pan (affiliate link).
-Pat dough about 1 inch up the pan.
+Five: Scrape the cookie dough into a parchment-lined or greased 9x13-inch pan.
+Pat dough about 1 inch up the sides of the pan.

 Make Cheesecake Batter

 Reuse your bowl and beaters to make the cheesecake batter.
-Try to get most of the cookie dough from the beaters and bowl when you put the cookie layer in the pan, but a little bit in the cheesecake won't hurt anything.
+Scrape as much cookie dough from the beaters and bowl as you can when you put the cookie layer in the pan, but a little bit in the cheesecake won't hurt anything.

-Chocolate chip cookie cheesecake bars, sprinkled with miniature chocolate chips, in a 9x13 inch pan before baking.
+Chocolate chip cookie cheesecake bars, before and after baking.

-Bake until the top looks dry and mostly set, but is still soft.
-The cheesecake will wiggle slightly when you shake the pan, but it should not be sloshy.
+Ten: Bake until the top looks dry and mostly set, but the center still wiggles slightly when you shake the pan - it should not be sloshy.

 Remove the cheesecake bars from the oven and cool at room temperature for 1-2 hours.
-Once the pan isn't entirely hot, place them in the fridge to chill.
+Once you can handle the pan, chill them in the refrigerator before cutting.

 Serving and Storage

-Chill the bars completely before cutting and serving.
+Chill the bars completely before cutting and serving - they're simply not as good warm.

-You can cut the cheesecake bars directly in the pan.
-If you've lined the baking pan with parchment paper, carefully remove the chilled parchment with bars from the pan.
-Use a bench scraper (affiliate link) to cut evenly through the bars.
-The crust will be firm to cut through but will not be hard to eat.
+You can cut the bars directly in the pan, or if you've lined it with parchment, carefully lift the whole slab out.
+I prefer using a bench scraper to cut evenly through the bars.
+The crust will be firm but will not be hard to eat.

-Store cheesecake bars covered, in the fridge.
-Cheesecake will pick up off flavors if exposed to air.
-The bars will keep for up to 5 days, if you don't eat them all first.
+Store cheesecake bars covered in the fridge - cheesecake picks up off flavors if exposed to air.
+The bars will keep for up to 5 days.

 How can you tell when cheesecake bars are done?

-When cheesecake and cheesecake bars are done, the center will wiggle slightly in the center, and look dry and set on top.
+When cheesecake bars are done, the center will wiggle slightly, and look dry and set on top.
 It will not be too jiggly, and the middle should not look like liquid sloshing under the surface.
-Cheesecake that's done will also be a little brown along the edges.
+Cheesecake bars that are done will also be a little brown along the edges.

 How do I keep my cheesecake bars from cracking?

-Beat your cream cheese thoroughly before adding eggs, to be sure that it's light, loose, and aerated.
-However, when you add eggs, though, you want to mix on low so you don't beat much air into them.
+Beat your cream cheese thoroughly before adding eggs to be sure that it's light, loose, and aerated.
+When you add eggs, though, you want to mix on low so you don't beat much air into them.
 Air beaten into the eggs can expand, create bubbles, and crack.

-If your oven runs hot, check the chocolate chip cookie cheesecake bars early to check for doneness.
+If your oven runs hot, check the chocolate chip cookie cheesecake bars early for doneness.

 What do I do if my cheesecake bars are cracked?